Cloudlock/marshmallow/docs/extending.rst

 By default, :meth:`Schema.dump` and :meth:`Schema.load` will return validation errors as a dictionary (unless ``strict`` mode is enabled).

-You can specify a custom error-handling function for a :class:`Schema` by overriding the `handle_error <marshmallow.Schema.handle_error>`  method.
-The method receives the `ValidationError <marshmallow.exceptions.ValidationError>` and the original object (or input data if deserializing) to be (de)serialized.
+You can specify a custom error-handling function for a :class:`Schema` by overriding the `handle_error <marshmallow2.Schema.handle_error>`  method.
+The method receives the `ValidationError <marshmallow2.exceptions.ValidationError>` and the original object (or input data if deserializing) to be (de)serialized.

 .. code-block:: python
     :emphasize-lines: 10-13

     import logging
-    from marshmallow import Schema, fields
+    from marshmallow2 import Schema, fields

     class AppError(Exception):
         pass